quicwg/base-drafts/draft-ietf-quic-http.md

   ({{frame-cancel-push}}), and PRIORITY frames ({{frame-priority}}).

 Header Block:
-: HPACK-compressed request headers for the promised response.
+: QCRAM-compressed request headers for the promised response.
+See [QCRAM] for more details.

 A server MUST NOT use a Push ID that is larger than the client has provided in a MAX_PUSH_ID frame ({{frame-max-push-id}}).
 A client MUST treat receipt of a